dyindude/labs/101-http-requests/README.md

 - If you haven't already, follow the instructions in https://github.com/dyindude/vagrant-lab to install VirtualBox and Vagrant
 - Download a copy of this repo, navigate to its folder and run `vagrant up`, followed by `vagrant ssh`
 - You'll now be in a shell of a virtual machine configured for this lab.
-- Many of the examples in this lab will require root access, so please run `sudo -i` after you gain shell access to the VM
 - When you're done, if something in the lab messes up, or you just want to restart from scratch, type `exit` in the terminal to leave the SSH connection and run `vagrant destroy` from the project folder

-# It's all text!
+# It's all (mostly) text!
-Something that wasn't very apparent to me when I started working with web services is the fact that every request and response served up by an HTTP server is simply text being sent to/from the server.
+Something that wasn't very apparent to me when I started working with web services is the fact that most requests and responses served up by an HTTP server is simply text being sent to/from the server.

+Binary data, such as images, are sent in their binary form - but these are handled in separate requests by your web browser. #wording?

 A very basic request from an HTTP client is in the form of `GET /`, which instructs the server to return the content of the data stored at `/` (often called the `root` of a website, since it is analogous to the `root` folder of a linux filesystem.